Wind turbines, solar panels, home battery storage - if it's discussion about renewable energy you're after, you'll find it here.

 The two main types of rooftop collectors are flat panel and evacuated tube.
-There are many articles on the web, such as A comparison between evacuated tube solar collectors and flat plate solar collectors.
+There are many articles on the web, such as Flat panel vs evacuated tube.
 Flat panels are cheaper but significantly less efficient at capturing solar radiation.
 Evacuated tubes are more efficient at capturing energy when the sun angle is low because the sides of the tubes are usually in the sun, whereas a flat panel reflects a great deal of radiation from the glass cover at low sun angles.
 Also, evacuated tubes are completely cold to the touch on the outside, showing that the vacuum retains virtually all the radiation captured inside the tube.
 Flat panels heat the water to within the range of 55-60 degrees centigrade, whereas evacuated tubes can easily heat the water to above 90 degrees.
 This means that on a day with limited solar radiation, an evacuated tube system will provide more heating than a flat panel system.

 OUR SOLAR HOT WATER SYSTEM CHOICE